International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

   * b. the IDS certification criteria in the applicable version;
   * c. the Evaluation Facility which is to carry out the evaluation;
   * d. these procedural rules as the procedural regulation applicable to the certification;
-  * e. the certification application including details of the Trust Level applied for;
+  * e. the certification application including details of the Trust and Assurance Level applied for;
   * f. the Applicant\'s obligations to cooperate.

 ### §4.2 Requirements for certification